laughedelic/literator/README.md

 ## FAQ

+#### Is this project alive?

+Yes, don't look that there were no recent commits, it's just quite stable.
+In [@ohnosequences](https://github.com/ohnosequences) we use this tool in everyday development and as a part of the release process.

 #### Why not docco?

-Of course, there are plenty of [docco](http://jashkenas.github.io/docco/)-like tools, which generate htmls from your sources (also using markdown), but there are several reasons, why I don't like them.
+Of course, there are plenty of [docco](http://jashkenas.github.io/docco/)-like tools, which generate htmls from your sources (also using markdown), but there are several reasons, why I don't like them:

-- first of all, there is no normal Scala-clone of such tool and this is not nice, because I want to integrate this into normal release process of the Scala projects I develop;
+- there is no normal Scala-clone of such tool that you could integrate in the release process
+- most of such tools support only one-line comments and ignore block comments, while the opposite makes more sense: write documentation comments as normal text and keep small technical comments inlined
+- those tools claim to be "quick and dirty", IMO better to have something simple, but reliable
-- secondly, I want to keep things simple, and I like markdown as an "intermediate" format, for example it's handy to have just markdown documents on github, as it will render them nicely, and then generate from them htmls for a web-site, if needed, using your favourite tool and templates;
+- Literator helps to keep things simple using markdown which is good as an intermediate format.
+For example, it's handy to have just markdown documents on github, as it will render them nicely and then generate from them htmls for a web-site if needed using your favorite tool and style templates
-- finally, most of such tools support only one-line comments and ignore block comments, while I want the opposite: write comments as a normal text and have ignored small comments in code;
-- and yes, it's "quick and dirty" — I don't like such things, better to have something simple, but nice.